 Background information.

-• City tests all found discharges.
+• City tests of all found discharges.
 City will educate and evaluate solutions with permittees but unfortunately the City is obligated to enforce non-permitted discharges.
 Riverton Code 13.20.080

 • Prosecution involves fines and can include remediation cost resulting from damages to water resources.